 Economic Fallout and Global Trade

 With global trade slowed and domestic businesses battered by COVID-19 restrictions, including months-long shutdowns in some countries, governments desperately sought out strategies to revive their economies.
-Now, with economic activity beginning to bounce back, fears over inflation and strained supply chains have become more urgent.
+Now, with economic activity beginning to bounce back, fears over inflation, strained supply chains and a global debt crisis have become more urgent.